 How do you know when meatballs are done on the stovetop?
 The best way to know when meat is done is by using a meat thermometer (affiliate link) like the Thermapen One to check the internal temperature.
 The internal temperature should be 165 F internally.
 If you don’t have a meat thermometer you can cut into a meatball and check that it isn’t pink in the middle.

 How do you know if the seasoning is correct?
 For a lot of things, you can taste the seasoning to ensure it’s good to go.
 However, you shouldn’t eat raw meat.
 I usually make sure that the mixture LOOKS like there is plenty of seasoning.
 Don’t see any dried Italian seasoning?
 Probably not enough.
 The best way to check is to make a small patty of the meatball mixture and quickly pan sear it until cooked all the way through and taste it.
 That way you can adjust your seasoning to your taste.

 How do you mix up the meatballs?
 With my hands.
 It’s the best way to mix them thoroughly without over mixing the meatballs.
 If you’re squeamish you can use gloves.

 Do you have to pan sear the meatballs?
 Pan searing gives you a lot of extra flavor, so yes, I’d recommend pan searing/browning the meatballs on two sides.
-I use a dutch oven to sear the meatballs and then the same pan to simmer the sauce on the stove top.
+I use a dutch oven or straight edged pan to sear the meatballs and then the same pan to simmer the sauce on the stove top.
 This builds a lot of flavor that you can’t get with just seasoning.
-It is an extra step that is worth it.
+It is a step that is worth it.